-Modern estimates of the $z{rem}^S$ and $z{rem}^L$ vary depending on the region of sampling and on the local community structure, with most of the measurements focusing on large or heavy particles and most studies focusing on the open ocean (Iversen and Ploug, 2010;Cavan et al., 2017;Lam et al., 2011).
-Furthermore, only a very limited number of measurements accounts for both microbial and zooplankton remineralization, the latter disregarded by lab measurements of $z{rem}$ (Cavan et al., 2017).
-Considering the fundamental role of the shelf sea in our model (always accounting for > 98 % of the total burial), we evaluate modelled tracer budgets and fluxes for values of $z{rem}^L$ that lay around 76 m, as measured in situ by Cavan et al. (2017) for a modern shelf sea.
-We pose no restrictions on $z{rem}^S$ due to the lack of precise measurements.
+Modern estimates of the z{rem}^{S} and z{rem}^{L} vary depending on the region of sampling and on the local community structure, with most of the measurements focusing on large or heavy particles and most studies focusing on the open ocean (Iversen and Ploug, 2010;Cavan et al., 2017;Lam et al., 2011).
+Furthermore, only a very limited number of measurements accounts for both microbial and zooplankton remineralization, the latter disregarded by lab measurements of z{rem} (Cavan et al., 2017).
+Considering the fundamental role of the shelf sea in our model (always accounting for > 98 % of the total burial), we evaluate modelled tracer budgets and fluxes for values of z{rem}^{L} that lay around 76 m, as measured in situ by Cavan et al. (2017) for a modern shelf sea.
+We pose no restrictions on z{rem}^{S} due to the lack of precise measurements.
 A summary of our evaluation is provided in Table 5.

-In the above mentioned range of zrem, our model predicts equilibrium budgets of between 2500 TmolP and 2800 TmolP for phosphorus, and an oxygen budget of between 100 PmolO2 and 140 PmolO2 in the entire ocean, compared to the estimated total P reservoir of 3100 TmolP (Watson et al., 2017) and estimated ocean O2 reservoir of between 225 PmolO2 and 310 PmolO2 (Keeling et al., 1993;Duursma and Boisson, 1994).
-Due to the relative size of the ocean boxes, it is important to underline that total budgets are strongly driven by the deep open ocean budget, and that the low oxygen reservoir of our model may be connected to an underestimation of the deep open ocean oxygenation.
+In the above mentioned range of z{rem} , our model predicts equilibrium budgets of between 3200 TmolP and 3400 TmolP for phosphorus, and an oxygen budget of between 100 PmolO2 and 150 PmolO2 in the entire ocean, compared to the estimated total P reservoir of 3100 TmolP (Watson et al., 2017) and estimated deep ocean O2 reservoir of 220 PmolO2 (Slomp and Van Cappellen, 2006).
+Due to the relative size of the ocean boxes, it is important to underline that total budgets are strongly driven by the deep open ocean budget.

-Deep shelf P and O concentrations lay in the ranges of [3.9 mmol m-3, 5.4 mmol m-3] and [2.8 mmol m-3, 12.3 mmol m-3] respectively (Figure 5,6).
-Deep shelf nutrient concentrations are higher than expected by about a factor of two compared to modern values, possibly due to the fact that our model does not store any Porg in the water column or due to an underestimation of the vertical supply of nutrients to the surface shelf (e.g., via mixing).
-Limiting deep P concentrations via lower remineralization or higher burial rates, however, also results in sensibly lower production rates.
-In the deep open ocean, P and O concentrations fall in the ranges of [2.0 mmol m-3, 2.3 mmol m-3] and [72 mmol m-3, 110 mmol m-3] respectively.
-For any combination of zremS and zremL, O levels in surface ocean boxes lay between 272.5 mmol m-3 and 274 mmol m-3, a good approximation of average modern surface values (Garcia et al., 2018a).
-In general, the deep shelf always shows the highest P values and lowest O concentrations compared to the other ocean regions, while, as expected, the surface shelf sea is richer in P compared to the surface open ocean.
+Deep shelf P and O concentrations lay in the ranges of [4.5 mmol m-3, 6 mmol m-3] and [4 mmol m-3, 20 mmol m-3] respectively (Figure 5,6).
+Deep shelf nutrient concentrations are higher than expected by a factor of two or three compared to modern values, possibly due to the fact that our model does not store any P{org} in the water column or due to an underestimation of the vertical supply of nutrients to the surface shelf (e.g., via mixing).

+- Limiting deep P concentrations via lower remineralization or higher burial rates, however, also results in sensibly lower production rates.
+In the deep open ocean, P and O concentrations fall in the ranges of [2.7 mmol m-3, 3 mmol m-3] and [75 mmol m-3, 125 mmol m-3] respectively.
+For any combination of z{rem}^S and z{rem}^L, O levels in surface ocean boxes lay between 273 mmol m-3 and 272.5 mmol m-3, a good approximation of average modern surface values (Garcia et al., 2018a).
+In general, the deep shelf always shows the highest P values and lowest O - 30 concentrations compared to the other ocean regions, while, as expected, the surface shelf sea is richer in P compared to the surface open ocean.